Find out when you need to pay VAT if you provide holiday accommodation, caravans and camping facilities.

 - is a long-term resident and leaves for an occasional weekend or holiday

 - is a student who leaves during the vacation but returns to the same accommodation for the following term

 - pays a retaining fee

-In these cases the time away is ignored and you only have to charge VAT in full for the first 28 days of the overall stay.
+In these cases, the time away is ignored and you only have to charge VAT (whether temporarily at the reduced rate or at the standard rate outside the temporary period) in full for the first 28 days of the overall stay.

 It does not matter whether the guest returns to the same room or not.

 For examples of how to calculate the reduced VAT value for accommodation exceeding 28 days, see section 8.

 4. Accommodation supplied for catering and other supplies

 If you provide accommodation in a room within a hotel, inn, boarding house or similar establishment for the purpose of catering, your supply will benefit from the temporary reduced rated from 15 July 2020 to 31 March 2021.
 This is the case regardless of whether the catering is supplied by you or by another person.
 See Catering, takeaway food (VAT Notice 709/1).